-In this article, we’ll pit RightSignature against DocuSign.
-We’ll analyze both platforms to answer a simple question: Which one is better?
+In this article, we’ll pit RightSignature vs. DocuSign.
+We’ll analyze both platforms to answer a simple question: Which is better?

 We’ll evaluate both based on:

 By the end of the article, you’ll know exactly which platform is right for you.

 Let’s get started!